trailofbits/algo/README.md

  `ssh ubuntu@ip -i ~/.ssh/algo.pem`

 If you find yourself regularly logging into Algo then it will be useful to load your Algo ssh key automatically.
 Add the following snippet to the bottom of `~/.bash_profile` to add it to your shell environment permanently.

  `ssh-add ~/.ssh/algo > /dev/null 2>&1`

 ## Adding or Removing Users

-Algo's own scripts can easily add and remove users from the VPN server.
+If you chose the save the CA certificate during the deploy process, then Algo's own scripts can easily add and remove users from the VPN server.

 1. Update the `users` list in your `config.cfg`
 2. Open a terminal, `cd` to the algo directory, and activate the virtual environment with `source env/bin/activate`
 3. Run the command: `./algo update-users`

-The Algo VPN server now contains only the users listed in the `config.cfg` file.
+After this process completes, the Algo VPN server will contains only the users listed in the `config.cfg` file.

 ## Additional Documentation